The Importance of Ventilation in HVAC

 Ductwork

-Leaky ducts are a significant source of energy loss in a lot of homes.
-A leaky duct could cause the HVAC system to work harder than it should to cool or heat the home.
-In some instances the leak could cause the HVAC unit to overheat and cause damage.
+Leaky ducts can be a major source of energy loss in many homes.
+A duct leak could cause the HVAC system to work harder than necessary to keep the home cool or warm.
+In certain cases, the leak can cause the HVAC unit to overheat and damage it.

 Air Filters